Bergvca/string_grouper/tutorials/tutorial_1.md

 matches = match_strings(accounts['name'], master_id = accounts['id'])
 matches
 ```
-This will return a pandas dataframe as below.
+This will return a pandas DataFrame as below.
 The values (company) we will focus on in this example will be those that have variations in the name of the fictitious company, 'Hyper Startup Inc.'.

 <div>